 At the core of the system lies Elvis Server which takes care of almost all of the functionality available in Elvis such as security (granting or denying users access to assets), a search engine, file processing (generating thumbnails and previews, extracting and embedding metadata and extracting full text for indexing) and file versioning.

-To allow integration with other systems and easy re-use of content a RESTful API is available.
+To integrate with other systems and easy re-use of content a RESTful API is available.

 A number of customizable plug-ins can be configured to perform automation or to extend client functionality.